clehner/ledger-scripts/README.md

 Import transactions (`Coinbase-Transactions-Export...csv`).
-This contains every buy, sell, send and receive in the account, but the fee amounts for the buy and sell transactions is not always provided, and the BTC amount for buy and sell transactions is not always accurate.
+This contains every buy, sell, send and receive in the account, but the fee amounts for the buy and sell transactions are not always provided, and the BTC amount for buy and sell transactions is not always accurate.
 The bitcoin transaction IDs are usually included.